InDesign’s hidden gems: our top 5 for wrangling text

 4. Indenting paragraph text in lists

-Bulleted and numbered lists always more pleasant on the eye when is indented neatly under the bullet.
+Bulleted and numbered lists are always more pleasant on the eye when t is indented neatly under the bullet.
 There is a simple solution to achieve this quickly: after adding a bullets/numbers style to your paragraph, put your mouse cursor into the first line and press command + \ .
 The text below will fall into line.

 Command + \ will indent paragraph lines in bulleted lists